Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 • Bachelor in Psychology at any university in The Netherlands

-• The “UvA Kwalificatieprogramma” within the bachelor of Applied Psychology at Hogeschool van Amsterdam, with specialisation B&C; please note: if you have successfully completed, or will complete the “UvA Kwalificatieprogramma” within the bachelor of Applied Psychology at Hogeschool van Amsterdam, but haven’t chosen B&C, you will only need to do the first year course Neuropsychology (6 EC) to meet this requirement.
+• The “UvA Kwalificatieprogramma” within the bachelor of Applied Psychology at Hogeschool van Amsterdam, with specialization B&C; please note: if you have successfully completed, or will complete the “UvA Kwalificatieprogramma” within the bachelor of Applied Psychology at Hogeschool van Amsterdam, but haven’t chosen B&C, you will only need to do the first year course Neuropsychology (6 EC) to meet this requirement.

 • UvA Bachelor Interdisciplinary Social Sciences with a minor in Psychology Health Promotion & Behaviour Change.

-If you have a different previous education, please show in your application how you meet this requirement.
+If you have a different prior education, please show in your application how you meet this requirement.
 You can do this by referring to one or more courses that you have obtained in the area of this requirement and by enclosing the course catalogue description of these subjects with your application.

 If you do not meet this requirement with your prior education, it is possible to do one or more courses of 6 EC (depending on the size of your deficiency).